wfischer1/decodevin/docs/exercise2/Exercise2.md

 ![](PostgresOptions.png)

 This allows you to configure the DB you want to create.
-We will leave almost all defaults, but just enter a username and password.
+We will leave almost all defaults, but enter the username "username" and password "password".

 Enter: